 The Historic Environment Record

-Between the 1960s and 1980s, it was realised nationally that many archaeological sites were being lost because of development and other pressures.
+Between the 1960s and 1980s, it was realised nationally that many archaeological sites were being lost.
+This was due to development and other pressures.
 All counties were encouraged to develop their own Sites and Monuments Record (SMR).
-Over the years, the records gradually became more complex and their scope has also become much wider.
-As a consequence, they have now been re-named Historic Environment Records (HER).
+Over the years, the records gradually became more complex and their scope has become much wider.
+The SMR have now been re-named Historic Environment Records (HER).

-The Isle of Wight HER comprises a computerised database linked to a Geographic Information System (GIS), complemented by documentary archives and historic maps as well as extensive collections of aerial photographs and an archaeological library.
+The Isle of Wight HER comprises a computerised database linked to a Geographic Information System (GIS).
+It is complemented by documentary archives and historic maps as well as extensive collections of aerial photographs and an archaeological library.

 For more information on Heritage Statements.

-- The completed declaration form should be returned to the address found in the contact tab above.
+- When completed return the form to the address found in the contact tab.

-- The Isle of Wight Council reserves the right to refuse access to information held on the Historic Environment Record if there is likely to be a threat to the security and preservation of the archaeological resource.
+- The Isle of Wight Council reserves the right to refuse access to information held on the Historic Environment Record.
+This may happen if there is a threat to the security and preservation of the archaeological resource.

 - Confidential information will not be disclosed.